giovanni-iannaccone/WebWeaver/README.md

 - **Monitoring and Logging**: Provides detailed statistics and request logging for in-depth monitoring.
 - **Security**: Includes configuration options for protection against common threats and connection management.
 - **SSL/TLS certificates**: With <a href="https://letsencrypt.org/">Let's encrypt</a> your domain will automatically have a free SSL/TLS certificate
-- **Sticky sessions**: Redirect the same user to the same server using the sticky option
+- **Sticky sessions**: Redirect the same user to the same server using the ip hash algorithm
 - **Web UI**: Thanks to WebSocket, we can easily render an auto-updating dashboard that provides real-time statistics about your servers

 ## 👨‍💻 Installation